Active Directory Role-Based Access Control (preview)

 clientId: Set to ApplicationId value.

-clientSecret: If you want to log on using the client secret, create it in Azure AD.
+clientSecret: If you want to sign in using the client secret, create it in Azure AD.
 Also, use a web app or API instead of a native app.
 Also, add the app under Access Control (IAM) in the namespace you previously created.

 serviceBusNamespaceFQDN: Set to the full DNS name of your newly created Service Bus namespace; for example,